appanp/supply-chain-fundas/supply_chain_terminology.md

 **Pallet**: A platform designed to be loaded with packages and moved by a forklift or AMRs depending on the load to be carried.
 For more info, refer to [this link](https://www.inboundlogistics.com/articles/pallets-backbone-of-the-warehouse).

 **Pallet Jack**: A type of material handling equipment that combines pallets horizontally but has no lifting capability.
+A pallet jack is the most basic form of forklift and is intended to move pallets in a warehouse or trailer.
+Pallet jacks are some of the most essential tools found in warehouses and are used for transporting small loads for short distances.
+Typically, both manual and powered pallet jacks are used for loading and unloading of trucks while riding electric pallet jacks can be used for horizontal transport through warehouses.
+For more info, refer to [this link](https://www.raymondcorp.com/information/frequently-asked-questions/what-is-a-pallet-jack).

 **Pallet Positions**: A calculation that determines the space needed for the number of pallets for inventory storage or transportation based on a standard pallet size.
 Pallet dimensions vary around the globe but are typically constant in regional markets.
 The term is frequently used to quote storage and transportation rates.